Choose The Perfect Concrete Worktop For Your Home

-Here at Sustainable Kitchens we love the look of concrete as a worktop material, nothing makes an island stand out more than an 80mm concrete worktop.
-We have been offering concrete to our clients for a while now and so I just wanted to take some time to tell you about the pros and cons, the ins and outs and the ups and downs of this new kitchen material.
+Here at Sustainable Kitchens, we love the look of concrete as a worktop material, nothing makes an island stand out more than an 80mm concrete worktop, so we wanted to take some time to tell you about the pros and cons, the ins and outs and the ups and downs of this new kitchen material.

 Concrete also comes in a variety of colours, I’m not talking bright pinks and greens but from bright whites through to the darkest blacks, there are a variety of tones available.